 Golden Flax Meal

 To replace 1 egg, mix 1 tablespoon of ground flax meal with 2 1/2 tablespoons of water and allow it to thicken for about 5 minutes.
-This mixture can be used to replace the eggs but it will not act exactly like eggs do.
+This mixture can be used to replace the eggs but it will not act exactly as eggs do.

-Made by grinding hazelnuts, hazelnut flour can be a great substitute for almond flour.
+Hazelnut flour is made by grinding hazelnuts.
+It can be a great substitute for almond flour.
 Some people prefer this low carb keto flour because it tends to be less grainy and produces a finer product.

 Sunflower Seed Flour

-Produced by grinding sunflower seeds finely, sunflower seeds can be a good low carb flour alternative if you are allergic to nuts.
+Sunflower seed flour is produced by grinding sunflower seeds finely, sunflower seeds can be a good low carb flour alternative if you are allergic to nuts.
 The taste of the sunflowers is pretty pronounced, so it may require using different brands to see which one you like best.